cheesi/high-performance-logging-dotnet/slides/slides.md

 layout: fact
 ---

-# Woudldn't it be cool, if...
+# Wouldn't it be cool, if...

 ---